!Gaunu-tsaxau, the /Kaggen, and the baboons. A San Bushman tale interpreted by a Jungian psychoanalyst

-The /Kaggen’s rattling arrows were the sound of technology.
-He carried phallic tools of penetration and discrimination which would lead to greater consciousness.
-The /Kaggen was a trickster god and technology is a trick which can increase awareness.
+The /Kaggen’s rattling arrows were the sound of technology, another repetition.
+He carried phallic tools of penetration and discrimination (yang) which can lead to greater consciousness.
+The /Kaggen was a trickster and technology is a trick which can increase awareness.

 Then, when he came into sight, he perceived the baboons’ dust, while the baboons were playing at ball there with the child’s eye.
 Then the /Kaggen cried on account of it, because the baboons appeared really to have killed the child.
 Therefore, they were playing at ball there with the child’s eye.
 Therefore, when he came into sight, he perceived the baboons’ dust, while the baboons were playing at ball there with the child’s eye.
 Therefore he cried about it.

-To be conscious of his loss, the father had to grieve for his son.
+To be conscious of his loss, the father had to grieve for his son, another repetition.
 Consciousness is not just a matter of intellect but equally requires feeling.
 Thus the father’s tears represent the creation of consciousness.

-Again there are remarkable parallels with Egyptian myth.
+Here there are remarkable parallels in Egyptian myth, parallels so detailed that they require a common ancestor.
 Horus’s right eye symbolized the sun and was associated with the sun god Re; it became the Eye of Re.
 Re was the ‘father of the gods’ and the father of humanity.
 All human life (that is, all consciousness, see below) grew from his sweat or tears.

 Once when the Eye of Re did not return, Re sent two other gods to get it.
 The eye resisted, and in the struggle shed tears, from which men and women grew.

 The eye of the sun represents the archetypal potential for illumination or consciousness.
-The image shows that consciousness began to incarnate when the eye of the sun shed tears of feeling which would fall to earth.
-Humans represent incarnated consciousness because they are mortals who can worship the gods, that is, hold the archetypes in consciousness.
+The image shows that consciousness began to incarnate (humans appeared) when the eye of the sun shed tears of feeling which would have fallen to earth.
+I have already said that consciousness requires not just intellect but also feeling.
+Humans represent incarnated consciousness because they are mortals who can worship the gods, that is, they can hold in consciousness their awareness of archetypes.